luisfantozzialvarez/ta_microeconometrics/5_causal_panel_data/inference_did.md

 where $\mathbf{D} := [(D_{11}.\ldots D_{1T})', \ldots, (D_{G1},\ldots D_{GT})']'$.
 We also define $\mathcal{G}_0:=\{1,\ldots,G\}  \setminus  \mathcal{G}_1$; $G_1:=|\mathcal{G}_1|$ and $G_0 := |\mathcal{G}_0|$ .
 You have seen in class that, under an asymptotic sequence such that $G_0, G_1 \to \infty$ and the proper technical conditions, the two-way fixed effects (TWFE) estimator of $\beta$ in this context -- which collapses to a pre-post-period-average DID estimator -- is consistent and asymptotically normal.
 In this context, cluster-robust standard errors provide inference that is robust to (possible) serial correlation within each group.

 What happens when $G_1$ is small?
 In this context, Ferman and Pinto (2019) argue that the cluster-robust variance estimator (CRVE) will tend to underestimate the variance.
-Similarly, the wild bootstrap we have seen in the first course -- which under some conditions works with both $G_1$ and $G_0$ small __and $T$ large__ -- will tend not to work either, because the symmetry conditions required by it will hardly be satisfied in a setting where there is no variation in covariates ($D_{gt}$) within each cluster (see Example 2.3. and the Appendix in Canay et al. (2018)).
-One method that __does work__ with small $G_1$ and _large_ $\mathcal{G}_0$ is the method of Conley and Taber (2011).
-They show that, under between-group weak dependence and moment assumptions, the TWFE estimator of the model above converges in probability, as $G_1 \to \infty$:
+Similarly, the wild bootstrap we have seen in the first course -- which under some conditions works with both $G_1$ and $G_0$ small __and $T$ large__ -- will tend not to work either, because the symmetry conditions required by it will hardly be satisfied in a setting where there are not,  __simultaneously__ within each cluster, observations from $\mathcal{G}_1$  and $\mathcal{G}_0$ (see Example 2.3. and the Appendix in Canay et al. (2018); in principle, they argue this could be circumvented by clustering at a higher level).
+One method that __does work__ with small $G_1$ and _large_ $G_0$ is the method of Conley and Taber (2011).
+They show that, under between-group weak dependence and moment assumptions, the TWFE estimator of the model above converges in probability, as $G_0 \to \infty$:

 $$\hat{\beta} \overset{p}{\to} \beta  + W \\
 W := \frac{\sum_{g \in \mathcal{G}_1} \sum_{t=1}^T (D_{gt} - \bar{D}_g) (\epsilon_{gt} - \bar{\epsilon}_g) }{\sum_{g \in \mathcal{G}_1} \sum_{t=1}^T(D_{gt} - \bar{D}_g)^2}$$
 i.e., the estimator is not consistent, as it converges to a random variable.
 Conley and Taber (2011) show, nonetheless, that the asymptotic representation above enables valid inference.
-The idea is to approximate the distribution of $W$ by using the __residuals in the treatment group__ (why don't we exploit variation in residuals from the treatment group?).
+The idea is to approximate the distribution of $W$ by using the __residuals in the control group__ (why don't we exploit variation in residuals from the treatment group?).
 For that, they require the assumption:

 __CT.Assumption 2__ $(\epsilon_{g1},\ldots \epsilon_{gT})$ is iid across $g$, and __independent__ of $(D_{g1}, D_{g2}\ldots D_{gT})$, with a bounded density.